composer/composer/doc/articles/aliases.md

 The `dev-master` branch is one in your main VCS repo.
 It is rather common that someone will want the latest master dev version.
-Thus, Composer allows you to alias your `dev-master` branch to a `1.0.x-dev` version.
+Thus, Composer allows you to alias your `dev-master` branch to a `1.0-dev` version.
 It is done by specifying a `branch-alias` field under `extra` in `composer.json`:

     {
         "extra": {
             "branch-alias": {
-                "dev-master": "1.0.x-dev"
+                "dev-master": "1.0-dev"
             }
         }
     }

-The branch version must begin with `dev-` (non-comparable version), the alias must be a comparable dev version (i.e. start with numbers, and end with `.x-dev`).
+The branch version must begin with `dev-` (non-comparable version), the alias must be a comparable dev version (i.e. start with numbers, and end with `-dev`).
 The `branch-alias` must be present on the branch that it references.
 For `dev-master`, you need to commit it on the `master` branch.

-As a result, anyone can now require `1.0.*` and it will happily install `dev-master`.
+As a result, anyone can now require `1.0.*@dev` and it will happily install `dev-master`.

 In order to use branch aliasing, you must own the repository of the package